PurnachandarReddy/freshersbatch-oct16/README.txt

-This is the Assignment folder.
+This is the Assignment folder and submitted.
 And have been updated.
 Read instructions to understand.